shahrukhkhan48/online-shop-nestjs/README.md

 ### Role-Based Access Control

-Only users with the `admin` role can create, update, and delete products.
-Both `admin` and `customer` roles can view products.
+Only users with the `admin` role can create, update, and delete products and categories.
+Both `admin` and `customer` roles can view products and categories.

 ## GraphQL Interface